lqdev/luisquintanilla.me/_src/feed/genai-spotify-clips-instrumental.md

 tags: ["ai","genai","music","instrumental","spotify","generativeai","llm"]
 ---

 In my recent post, [Using Generative AI to produce Spotify Clips](/posts/generative-ai-spotify-clips) I listed a bunch of challenges but realized I missed a big one.
-While listening to [IJ by Sam Gendel](https://www.youtube.com/watch?v=G0CqHxDG74k), I realized, what do you do about instrumental songs or songs with few lyrics?
+While listening to [IJ by Sam Gendel](https://www.youtube.com/watch?v=G0CqHxDG74k), I realized, what do you do about instrumental songs, solos, or songs with few lyrics?

 Some sort of audio-to-video technique?